MannyMoo/SUPAPYT-assignments/2021/assignment.md

 6. Having cleaned up our data, we can now determine the lifetime.
 	- Take the dataset with `ipchi2 < 13 and pt > (optimal value)`.
-	- Take the minimum and maximum decay-time values from problem 2 and calculate a decay-time interval `delta = (max - min)/100`.
+	- Take the minimum and maximum decay-time values from problem 2 and calculate a decay-time interval width `delta = (max - min)/100`.
 	- Divide the data into 100 datasets each with a different decay-time interval

 	`min + i*delta <= decaytime and decaytime < min + (i+1)*delta`